tmunzer/IdentityRefAPP/README.md

 #Notice
 This is a Free web app built to work with Aerohive APIs.
-This app is designed to provide a quick and easy way for teachers to enable or disable Wi-Fi on Aerohive Devices.
+This app is designed to provide a user friendly interface to manage/create/remove/renew PPSK or login/pwd account stored on HiveManager NG (Cloud or OnPremise)

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.